Site Article Synopses and Relevance

 about the Kingship of the Heavens.

-Relevance: Parable help us get thing into proper perspective.
+Relevance: Parables help us get thing into proper perspective.

 Kahlil Gibran on Law